Miso: Solution to

 Overview

 School project: Creating a 0 to 1 product of your choice with a team of 5.
-(Technical Product Management course, Kellogg School of Management)
+(Technical Product Management course, Northwestern University, Kellogg School of Management)

 Role: Product Manager